 - Niacin also helps the body make various sex and stress-related hormones in the adrenal glands and other parts of the body.

-- Protection against and detoxifies toxins, pollutants, drugs, alcohol, narcotics, etc. since it is very important for detoxification processes.
+- Niacin protects against, and detoxifies toxins, pollutants, drugs, alcohol, narcotics, etc. since it is very important for the body’s detoxification processes.

 - Niacin can relieve migraine headaches.